lateef-taiwo/LAMP-server-hosted-on-AWS/Readme.md

 You can always recreate this page if you need to access the information again later.

 ## !!!
-Congratulations, you have successfully hosted your LAMP server on aws
+Congratulations, you have successfully hosted your LAMP server on AWS